 For the past several posts, I have discussed a brief overview of the project, and wrote about each process from data wrangling to machine learning.
 There are a lot of rooms for improvement for this project starting from automating webscraping and tweaking a machine learning algorithm to including other interesting variables in consideration.
 However, I am very glad that I could show that we can garner somewhat decent clustering result using the color coordinates as features.
 In this post, I want to discuss future directions of this project and introduce some interesting ideas.

 Now that we know each color theme can be represented as a 5-point spatial pattern in 3D space, we can use an unsupervised learning algorithm, specifically a clustering algorithm, to cluster a certain number of themes that have similar patterns into groups.
-First approach: Hierarchical Clustering My first idea was to run a clustering analysis for… Continue reading Clustering colors in a 3D space

 This is an introduction to a toy project that I worked in 2015 when I was applying for Insight Data Science Fellowship.
 This was my first data science project (still unfinished) using unsupervised learning for clustering popular color themes in Adobe Kuler.
 I will talk about important steps in the project in the following posts.